 I am a PhD candidate in BioSENSE at the UC Berkeley School of Information.

 I use quantitative and qualitative methods to study how sensing technologies blur the line between sensing bodies and sensing minds, and what this moving boundary means for the future of security online.
-Recently, I built a working brain-computer interface to study how software engineers in Silicon Valley conceive of the brain and mind (CHI '18).
+Recently, I built a brain-computer interface to study how software engineers in Silicon Valley conceive of the brain and mind (CHI '18).
 Before that, I studied how people build emotional interpretations around basic biosignals (CSCW '17).
-I have also made various technical contributions around passthought authentication (NSPW '17).
+I have also made various technical contributions in brain-computer interface, particularly passthoughts.

 In Spring 2018, I completed my dissertation.
 My committee is John Chuang (my adviser), Coye Cheshire and Alva Noë.
 Link to PDF soon.